connorkeith93/CybersecurityPages/README.md

+# Cybersecurity Essentials HTML/CSS Webpage

-# This website, titled "Safe Practices Revolving Cybersecurity," is designed to provide information and guidance on essential cybersecurity practices.
+This website, titled "Safe Practices Revolving Cybersecurity," is designed to provide information and guidance on essential cybersecurity practices.
 The HTML and CSS code in this repository structures the website with a user-friendly interface, incorporating various elements to enhance visual appeal and content organization.

 Cybersecurity.css: This stylesheet defines the styling and layout of the website, creating a visually cohesive and appealing design.
 It employs a dark theme with green text to align with cybersecurity aesthetics.